tesar-tech/zodoc/input/exercises/en/hello_world_exercise.md

 Several links are automatically generated:
 - Link to a document if it is available in another language.
-- Link to the solution, if available (without language mutations).
+- Link to the solution, if available.
+Primary in assignment language.
 - Link to folder with additional files (only if available).

 # How does it work